Skip to main content

 MCP surface Supported?
 Notes

-SSE transport Yes Same as Streamable HTTP from the server's perspective
+SSE transport Yes Same as Streamable HTTP from the server's view

-• Subscriptions and recurring billing - the model is per-tool-call.
-For human-driven subscription access, layer Stripe on top via the dual-auth pattern.
+• Subscriptions and recurring billing.
+The model is per call.
+For human-driven subscription access, layer Stripe on top.

 Surface area in one screen